Cocktail Hall of Fame

 Porn Star Martini

-A passion fruit and vanilla crowd-pleaser with champagne served on the side.
+A passion fruit and vanilla crowd-pleaser that's balanced with zesty lime, often served with sparkling wine on the side.

 Bourbon and maple syrup somewhat overwhelm the headline port wine, although it does add an underlying fruitiness to this balanced and tasty riff on an